dganzella/chickenTiledLoader/README.md

 ## installation

-copy the following sources to your project source/ChickenTiledLoader.lua source/helperfunctions.lua source/Models
+copy the following sources to your project:

+- source/ChickenTiledLoader.lua
+- source/helperfunctions.lua
+(optional, for autocomplete)
+- source/Models

 ## example